litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

+- Login as Admin.
-- Login as Admin, Goto the user-managements page.
+- Goto the user-management Tab from settings options in Sidebar.
-- Try creating a user by inputting username and password only.
+- Create a new user by inputting username and password only.
+- Verify the same in users table.

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     Create Button should be enabled.
+     Create Button should be enabled & New user should be created.

 ### Test Case 2: